OctopusDeploy/docs/docs/deploying-applications/custom-installation-directory.md

 ![](/docs/images/3048085/3277677.png)

-The purge option will remove all files from within your directory after the package is extracted, and before your extracted files are moved to your custom installation directory.
+The purge option will remove all files from the custom installation directory before your deployed files are copied to it.

-Octopus 3.13.8 introduced an enhancement to the *purge* option, which allows you to specify exclusions to what will be purged.
-Files and directory names can be specified to the exclusion list, being newline-separated.
+Octopus 3.13.8 introduced an enhancement to the *purge* option, which allows you to keep some files when purging the directory.
+Add the files and directories you want to keep to the *Exclude from purge* list.

 ![exclude files and folders during purge](purging_exclusion_rules.png)